ForeverACharles/Simulated-C-Malloc-Function/README.md

 # Simulated C Malloc Function

-C's malloc dynamic memory allocation simulated using fixed-length 4096 byte array
+C's malloc() and free() dynamic memory allocation functions simulated using fixed-length 4096 byte array

 ### How to run